Leica Q Typ 116 vs Sony A9

 Studio photographers will appreciate that the Sony A9 (unlike the Q Typ 116) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the Q Typ 116 and the A9 have been discontinued, but can regularly be found used on eBay.
+Both the Q Typ 116 and the A9 have been discontinued, but can regularly be found used on ebay.
 The Q Typ 116 was replaced by the Leica Q2, while the A9 was followed by the Sony A9 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.
+Further information on the features and operation of the Q Typ 116 and A9 can be found, respectively, in the Leica Q Typ 116 Manual (free pdf) or the online Sony A9 Manual.

 So what is the bottom line?
 Is the Leica Q Typ 116 better than the Sony A9 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.